funvill/funvill.github.io/_posts/2023-03-16-idea048-the-beat-of-the-crowd-badge.md

 The ID could be used to identify people of the same group randomly around the world.
 Say you are part of a geocaching group and you wear your badge to a music festival unrelated to geocaching and your badge starts to pulse.
 You know your people are nearby and you can seek each other out for a conversation.

 It could be used for fetishes.
 You know someone around you at a music festival is into the same fetish you are and is open to meeting up with other people who are also interested.
-Like [Horga'hn statue](https://memory-alpha.fandom.com/wiki/Horga%27hn) in Star Trek
+Simlare to [Horga'hn statue](https://memory-alpha.fandom.com/wiki/Horga%27hn) from Star Trek

 > A horga'hn was a statuette that served as a fertility symbol on Risa, and represented the Risian symbol of sexuality.
 It came in many sizes, from small carvings to statues to a hotel with a giant horga'hn built into it.
 It was believed that to own one was to call forth its powers.
 Displaying one publicly indicated that one was seeking jamaharon, a mysterious and pleasurable practice native to that world.